Plants in pots

 Hakea lehmanniana – Blue Hakea

-We planted this dense shrub, 50cm – 1.2m high and 1-2m wide, with green linear leaves and pale blue flowers in July 2019.
+We planted this dense shrub, 50cm – 1.2m high and 1-2m wide, with green linear leaves and pale blue flowers, in a pot, in July 2019.
 This plant is native to southwestern WA.

 Hibbertia pedunculata ‘Boomers’

-We planted this upright shrub, 2-3m high x 1.5-2m wide, with soft grey divided foliage and large pink flowers, in a pot in May 2022.
+We planted this upright shrub, 2-3m high x 1.5-2m wide, with soft grey divided foliage and large pink flowers, in a pot, in May 2022.
 Needs a warm sunny position in well drained soil – tolerant of light frosts.
 Native to Gayndah/Goomeri area of Queensland.
 Very beautiful plant.
-Was stressed by afternoon hot sun, so moved to more shade 2/24.
+Was stressed by afternoon hot sun, so moved to more shade February 2024.

 Also known as Native Rosella, this hibiscus is endemic to New South Wales and Queensland where it can grow to a shrub or small tree.
 We planted one in a pot in November 2019.
 Our plant had its beautiful (but prickly) leaves shredded by hail in January 2020, but they have regrown.
 The pink flowers are large and showy.

 We planted this hybrid hibiscus dedicated to the memory of Ian Waldron, in a pot, in October 2021.
 This bushy shrub, 2m high x 1.5m wide, has large single gold flowers during the warmer months.
 Needs a sunny well drained position.
 Prune in the warmer months to retain shape.
 Tolerates only light frosts.
-Flowering well 1/22.
-Our shrub is well over 2m, probably 3.5m high.
-Moved to garden 1/24.
+Flowering well in January 2022.
+Our shrub has grown well over 2m, probably 3.5m high and was moved to the garden January 2024.

 Isopogon cuneatus

-We have planted six of these upright shrubs, 2m high x 1m wide, with large pink drumstick flowers, the last in a pot in August 2023, the only one still alive..
+We have planted six of these upright shrubs, 2m high x 1m wide, with large pink drumstick flowers, the last in a pot in August 2023, the only one still alive.
 Flattish bright green leaves are often tinged with red and are up to 10cm long.
 Needs well drained soil in full sun or light shade.
+Native to south coast of WA.

 Lagunaria patersonia – Norfolk Island (or Lord Howe Island) Hibiscus

 We planted this small to medium tree, 13m high, with pink flowers in spring, in a pot in February 2024.
-This plant prefers a full sun to part shade position, and must be frost protected when young.
+This plant prefers a full sun to partly shady position, and must be frost protected when young.
 The hairs on the fruit can cause irritation.

 Lechenaultia biloba dark blue